lodekib/pambo_flutter_app_2022/README.md

-# new_pambo

-The new Pambo Application
+# Pambo Mobile Application

-A cross platform mobile application to connect beauty service providers with their customers.
+A cross platform mobile application created with flutter to connect beauty service providers with their customers inclusive of payment processing.